dougwithseismic/cursor-tools/docs/articles/cursor-notepads-deep-dive.md

 ## The Problem

 It started with a simple folder rename.
-One morning, I opened my newly renamed project in Cursor IDE, and all my carefully crafted notepads were gone.
-Not just any notepads – these were my collection of AI prompts, code snippets, and project documentation that I'd been refining for weeks.
+One morning, I opened my newly renamed project in Cursor IDE, and all my carefully crafted notepads and settings were gone.
+Not just any notepads – these were my collection of AI prompts, code snippets, and project documentation that I'd been refining for near on months, now - inheriting the best from previous projects and refining them over a very long career of FAFO-induced stupor.

 The original discussion on [Cursor's forum](https://forum.cursor.com/t/where-are-notepads-stored/18659/10) showed I wasn't alone.
 Many developers were looking for ways to back up and manage their notepads, but there were no solutions available.

 ## A Word on Problem-Solving

-Like all the most engaging rabbit holes, this one started with a hunch.
-I knew I wanted to get at my Notepad data, but other than that, an internet search turned up pretty much zero.
-If you're coming to this article off the back of your own search, I hope it helps out.
+Like all the best rabbit holes, this one started with a hunch.
+I knew I wanted to do the thing, and nobody had done it before, so I had the choice of waiting for someone else, or to be the one that did it.

-When it comes to problem-solving, here's how my head normally works... very much like everyone else, but with the added benefit/hindrance of being zealously undeterred where others might give up.
-I am sunk cost fallacy manifest.

-Much like good marketing, a good problem is a rare but powerful thought.
+A good problem is a rare but powerful thought.
+It's much like good marketing.
 A good problem:

-- Sets the stage with just enough detail to nudge your thoughts in the right direction
+→ Sets the stage with just enough detail to nudge your thoughts in the right direction.

-- Lets your own inquisitive thoughts fill in the gaps
+→ Lets your own inquisitive thoughts fill in the gaps and make your own journey.

-- Sees you, the protagonist, arrive at the gates of the dungeon, armed only with your knowledge, a poorly scribbled map from previous travelers, and a level one wooden sword
+→ Sees you, the protagonist, arrive at the gates of the dungeon, armed not only with your ambition and a poorly scribbled map from previous travelers, but with all the gear you accumulated from (un)successful runs in your career.

-The most persuasive problems are the ones that get in your future self's head.
+→ The most persuasive problems are the ones that get in your future self's head.
 They manifest themselves not just as a bug to crush or a decision to make, but as an opportunity that lights a fire under your ass to do the hard work.

-As someone with an impossibly short attention span, no real direction outside "I enjoy building things", and an overindex of experience solving incredibly niche problems that nobody cares about - this is one of those problems.
+As someone with an overindex of experience solving incredibly niche problems that get in the way of progress - building this tool is one of those exercises.

-## Understanding Cursor's Architecture

 Cursor is built on VSCode's architecture, which means it's an Electron application.
 This gives us some immediate insights: